 Provided technical expertise for the objector legal team regarding the South Park Conjunctive Use Project in the Colorado Mountains.
 Responsibilities involved evaluation of the hydrogeology and ground water flow model, review of the applicant’s operational plan, and assessment of impacts to ground water and surface water rights in the project area.

-Performed stream depletion and accretion analyses for a site in Park County using a numerical model in support of a water rights application.
-Various induced recharge scenarios were evaluated to optimize return flows to the river.
+Performed stream depletion and accretion analyses for a site in Park County (CO) using a numerical model in support of a water rights application.
+Various aquifer recharge scenarios were evaluated to optimize timing of return flows to the river.

 Participated in water rights evaluation at various sites in the Front Range by assessing Denver Basin Aquifer characteristics beneath properties.

-Pumping test analyses to evaluate long-term interference impacts from neighboring water districts ground water pumping operations in alluvial aquifer.
+Performed pumping test analyses to evaluate long-term interference impacts from neighboring water districts ground water pumping operations in the alluvial aquifer.